 While blogging on this topic yesterday, I updated to the latest WordPress Version 5.
 Guess what?
 After coming back to my blog two hours later, I realized that this site had purged out about half of my writeups for this post.
 Half of my day’s work gone because of a silly glitch.
 I hate that cunt called Gutenberg editing.
-It nearly mess up my whole website!
+It nearly messes up my whole website!
 Now and again, things could have been worse.

 5. You Can’t Stop Creating Good Contents

-You know what good comes out from Google Panda and Google Penguin?
+Do you know what good comes out from Google Panda and Google Penguin?
 Websites have to continue adding contents without end.
 The days whereby you can just leave your blog in auto-mode once it reached the top of SERP rank is over for good.

 Content is king.
 Imagine a retail store.
 The owner had put up the best architecture and renovation for the building.
 Not only that, he had the best trained retail staffs to welcome the customers into his store.
 Unfortunately, he slacked in shelf display with insufficient merchandise to attract his customers.
-The customers came look around and left.
-In online term, when audience came to your site and leave immediately, the word “bounce” came into picture.
+The customers came to look around and left.
+In online term, when the audience came to your site and leave immediately, the word “bounce” came into the picture.
 When you study the analytics that you installed in your site, you monitor the bounce rate.
 If the bounce rate is 100%, it means that there isn’t enough depth in your content to pull in your audience, thus they “bounce” immediately.

 The blog(this is a link) owner for instance, needs to research and add attractive contents to pull in the audience.
 Your goal is to create great contents that kill the bounce rate.
-When the website has low bounce rate, we then talk about engagement.
+When the website has a low bounce rate, we then talk about engagement.
 Search engines will gradually reward websites with low bounce rate in good SERP (Search Engine Result Page) ranking, thus making your site visible to the mass.
 Mind you, that takes a lot of scrutiny by Google.

 6. Find A Support Group

-Building a business is a arduous game.
+Building a business is an arduous game.
 I’m talking of both online and offline business.
 Guess what?
 I am building both at the same time!
 In God’s Grace, He has blessed me with a working model in my ingredients trading.
 Therefore, my financial well being is covered.

 7. Passive Income Is A Myth

 To all my fellow internet entrepreneur, your challenges and fears are real.
-However, approach everything that come to you with positive perception and if you know God, ask Him in His Grace in Jesus Christ to be with us in this journey.
+However, approach everything that comes to you with positive perception and if you know God, ask Him in His Grace in Jesus Christ to be with us in this journey.